Trump impeachment inquiry gains support from RI congressional delegation

 On Wednesday morning, Kennedy III continued showing support, saying the president “obstructed justice and should have been impeached months ago.”

-In wake of several political leaders across the US backing the inquiry, President Trump took to Twitter and said he is facing “presidential harassment.”
+In the wake of several political leaders across the US backing the inquiry, President Trump took to Twitter and said he is being harrassed.